 Our long-lived assets, such as property and equipment, are required to be reviewed for impairment whenever events or changes in circumstance indicate that the carrying value of an asset may not be recoverable.
-As of September 30, 2023, we have approximately \$81.5 million of property and equipment, net of accumulated depreciation, recorded on our consolidated balance sheet.
+As of September 30, 2022, we have approximately \$109.7 million of property and equipment, net of accumulated depreciation, recorded on our consolidated balance sheet.
 Recoverability of an asset is measured by comparison of its carrying amount to undiscounted future net cash flows the asset is expected to generate.
 If such assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying amount of the asset exceeds its fair market value.
 Estimates of expected future cash flows represent our best estimate based on currently available information and reasonable and supportable assumptions.
 Our impairment loss calculations contain uncertainties because they require us to make assumptions and to apply judgment in order to estimate expected future cash flows.

 Additionally, our goodwill and identifiable intangible assets are recorded at fair value at the time of acquisition and are reviewed for impairment at least annually or more frequently if impairment indicators arise.
 In evaluating the potential for impairment of goodwill and identifiable intangible assets, we make assumptions regarding industry conditions, our future financial performance, and other factors.
 Uncertainties are inherent in evaluating and applying these factors to the assessment of goodwill.
-For the fiscal year ended September 30, 2023, we recorded a non-cash intangible asset impairment of \$147.4 million.
-See Note 8 to the consolidated financial statements for additional information.
-While we do not believe there is currently a reasonable likelihood that there will be a change in the judgments and assumptions used in our assessments of goodwill and long-lived assets which would result in any further material effect on our operating results, we cannot predict whether events or circumstances will change in the future that could result in non-cash impairment charges that could adversely impact our financial results and net worth.
+While we do not believe there is currently a reasonable likelihood that there will be a change in the judgments and assumptions used in our assessments of goodwill and long-lived assets which would result in a material effect on our operating results, we cannot predict whether events or circumstances will change in the future that could result in non-cash impairment charges that could adversely impact our financial results and net worth.